Supporting resources for teaching and learning Chinese

 Listening is an important input.
 Listening skill is a critical language skill.
 Listening to the authentic audio while reading the Chinese texts written in characters promotes the association between Chinese characters and their pronunciations.
-All these can be achieved by using the Chinese Learning Pen.
+All these can be achieved by using a Chinese Learning Pen.

 Chinese Learning Pen provides native Mandarin Chinese audio of the contents of the books, for students to have adequate listening input and to gradually develop their listening abilities.
 It also has an interactive dimension, allowing students to bring the teacher anywhere as an aid when learning Chinese.

-© 2020 MSL Master.
+© 2022 MSL Master.
 All Rights Reserved